colark/unstack/README.md

 ### Providers

+Providers are external services like AWS, Azure, or Heroku, that take some (or all) of code and config and help serve it to end users.

-Providers host Unstack services via Runtimes.
+Generally, Providers host Unstack services via Runtimes, but can also be used to configure/manage things like DNS, or to release new iOS builds.

+#### Runtimes

 Runtimes are conceptually self-contained compute stacks that are deployed with production-ready resources for a given provider.
 A Runtime builds on top of the tools of a provider, providing sensible defaults and conforming to Unstack standards, giving automatic interoperability.

 For example, an Unstack Service that outputs an an HTTP Artifact could be deployed on the `aws-elastic-beanstalk` Provider via the `docker-http` Runtime.

+#### Orchestrators